a-laughlin/a-laughlin.github.io/posts/high-roi-javascript-1.md

 The problems arise because new devs learn programming through variably-accurate articles and instruction created by variably-experienced developers, using ambiguous, often-misunderstood labels from often-misunderstood philosophies to describe often-misunderstood, sometimes-conflicting "good" principles.
 Then new devs attempt to write high-quality code in a new language with its own special label interpretations and philosophy implementations, using frameworks that often add even more ambiguous labels and interpretations (e.g., angular 1's expressions & services).

 The problem - ambiguity, misunderstandings, complexity, and and sheer information involved in learning, make it nearly impossible for new developers to create solid conceptual links between daily code decisions and value.
 To combat that, a simple heuristic develops - "whatever code works".
 The result, low quality code [accumulates imperceptibly](https://en.wikipedia.org/wiki/Boiling_frog#As_metaphor) with every change, increasing costs and decreasing the code's ability to produce value.
-For companies with SaaS/PaaS business models, frequent changes quickly grow human and financial.
+For companies with SaaS/PaaS business models, frequent changes quickly grow human and financial costs.
 Given enough changes, the accumulated costs per change can exceed the value produced, and a downward spiral begins.
 A spiral that no one wants to enter, with an entrance no one can clearly detect, and an exit no one can exit without significant investments of engineering time, energy, and/or finances.

 Think of it like this, with "customer interest in product" where it says "customer responsiveness":
 ![technical debt impact on customer interest over time](/Users/adam/Dropbox/repos/a-laughlin.github.io/assets/technical_debt_slide.jpg)